On the diversity of strongly-interacting Type IIn supernovae: Introduction

 The final stages in the lives of massive stars are poorly known.
 In particular, key processes such as mass-loss mechanisms (e.g., through winds or eruptions) are difficult to characterise (e.g., \citealt{smith_massloss_2014}).
 For example, Wolf-Rayet stars (WR) efficiently lose their external layers because of strong winds driven by radiation pressure \citep{abbott_wr_1982} and when they explode the resulting supernova (SN) lacks signatures of H and in some cases also He (stripped-envelope SNe, SE~SNe, \citealt{clocchiatti_sesne_1997}).
 On the other hand, luminous blue variables (LBVs) are massive stars that undergo multiple eruptive mass-loss episodes \citep{humphreys_LBV_1994}.
 For example, \citet{moriya_massloss_2014} find mass-loss rate for SNe~IIn above $10^{-3}\; \rm{M_{\odot}\, yr^{-1}}$, while \citet{dukiya_asassn14il_2024} find an astonishing mass-loss rate $2-7\; \rm{M_{\odot}\, yr^{-1}}$ for the SN~IIn ASASSN-14il.
 Commonly, the mass-loss is not steady with time but each episode can shed a significant amount of mass from the progenitor star, perhaps under the influence of a binary companion.
 Binarity is an important, perhaps even dominant factor in the production of SE~SNe \citep{sana_binarie_2012}.
 In fact, massive stars are mostly found in binary systems and the presence of a companion is likely to strip the donor star from its outer H layers after a common envelope (CE) phase \citep{podsiadlowski_ce_1992}.
 This process can enhance the mass-loss rate even for lower-mass stars and generate a dense CSM around the donor \citep{chevalier_ce_2012}.

 The net result of an enormous ($0.01-0.1\;\mathrm{M_{\odot}\,yr^{-1}}$, \citealt{kiewe_massloss_2012}) mass-loss is a massive circumstellar medium (CSM) that is revealed by narrow lines in the spectrum after the explosion (e.g., Type IIn SNe, \citealt{schlegel1990,schlegel1996,filippenko_classification_1997}) and contributes to the luminosity through interaction with the SN ejecta.
 The luminosity of interacting SNe is mainly powered by the conversion of kinetic energy into radiation in the shock of the ejecta with the CSM.
 It is expected that the shock is stronger when a shell ejection occurs shortly before the explosion (less than a few years).
 In fact, the closer the CSM shell is to the progenitor, the denser it is, and thus the SN ejecta colliding into it give rise to a more intense shock wave.
-When the CSM has a high density, the interaction can completely mask the internal power source to the extent that the underlying event can even be a non-terminal outburst \citep{vink_massloss_2015} rather than a CC SN, or even a thermonuclear explosion \citep{silverman_ptf11kx_2013}.
+When the CSM has a high density, the interaction can completely mask the internal power source to the extent that the underlying event can even be a non-terminal outburst \citep{vink_massloss_2015}, which could be mistaken for a faint core-collapse (CC) SN, or even a thermonuclear explosion \citep{silverman_ptf11kx_2013}.
 The density of the CSM and its spatial distribution affect the shape of the light curve \citep{khatami_kasen2023} and the strength of the emission lines, giving rise to asymmetries \citep{andrews_2013L_2017} and peculiar line profiles such as double peaks \citep{andrews_iptf_2018}.
 Not only that, the mass and density of the CSM can also affect the shape of the light curve \citep{khatami_kasen2023}.
 Interestingly, \citet{taddia_carnegie_2013} find that there does not appear to be a continuity of properties among SNe~IIn but rather different subtypes, possibly hinting at the presence of different progenitors.
+Although the sample in \citet{taddia_carnegie_2013} was quite small, this trend has been recently observed also with bigger samples of SNe~IIn \citep{hiramatsu_IIn_2024,ransome_IIn_2024}.